Premenstrual syndrome - self-care

 - How long your symptoms last

-- Did your symptoms respond to a treatment you tried
+- Whether your symptoms respond to a treatment you tried

 You may need to try different things to treat PMS.
 Some things you try may work, and others may not.
 Keeping track of your symptoms may help you find the treatments that work best for you.